pallavikochar/python-notes/README.md

 10. s[:i] + s[i:] is always equal to s:
 11. The while loop executes as long as the condition remains true.
 12. The keyword argument end can be used to avoid the newline after the output
+13. In interactive mode, the last printed expression is assigned to the variable _.
+This means that when you are using Python as a desk calculator, it is somewhat easier to continue calculations
+14. Python also has built-in support for complex numbers, and uses the j or J suffix to indicate the imaginary part (e.g. 3+5j).
+15. String literals can span multiple lines.
+One way is using triple-quotes: """...""" or '''...'''.
+End of lines are automatically included in the string, but it’s possible to prevent this by adding a \ at the end of the line.
+16. Strings can be concatenated (glued together) with the + operator, and repeated with *:
+17. Two or more string literals (i.e. the ones enclosed between quotes) next to each other are automatically concatenated. >>> 'Py' 'thon' --> 'Python'.
+This only works with two literals though, not with variables or expressions.
+18. If you want to concatenate variables or a variable and a literal, use +.
+19.

 ## 2. More Control Flow Tools
 1. if Statements